 “Nurses are critical to patient experience and care.
 Nurses help people with eating, drinking, going to the toilet, skin care, moving, keeping clean, breathing, communication and mental wellbeing.
 We know many nurses have risen to the complex challenges of caring for people with COVID-19 in innovative ways.
 This study will help us establish what has proved effective, so that innovations that benefit patients can be rolled out to the global nursing community.”

-Our aim with the systematic review is to identify, appraise and synthesise the evidence for:
+Our aim with the systematic review was to identify, appraise and synthesise the evidence for:

 - The impact of COVID-19 and other conditions requiring isolation on the provision of fundamental nursing care to patients in hospital, and